Amirjaved-dev/tweet/README.md

 ## 📊 Application Workflows

 ### Authentication Flow
-1. User signs up/logs in via Clerk
+1. User signs up/logs in via Supabase Auth
-2. Upon successful authentication, user data is synchronized with Supabase
+2. Upon successful authentication, user profile is created/retrieved
 3. The application checks for the user's plan status in Supabase
 4. UI adapts based on whether the user has a free or premium plan

+### MCP Server
+The Master Control Program (MCP) server provides full admin access to your Supabase database:

+1. Start the MCP server with `npm run mcp` (runs on port 3001)
+2. Use the following API endpoints:
+   - `POST /run-sql`: Run raw SQL queries
+   - `POST /select`: Select data from tables with optional filters
+   - `POST /insert`: Insert data into tables
+   - `POST /update`: Update data in tables
+   - `POST /delete`: Delete data from tables
+3. All endpoints accept JSON payloads and return JSON responses

 ### Payment Flow
 1. User clicks "Upgrade to Premium" button